Disease Guide ·Intestinal Blockage ·2026

 Foreign Body Coverage Basics

-Most pet insurance policies cover foreign body obstruction as an accident or illness.
-Foreign body surgery is one of the most frequently filed claims in pet insurance.
-Standard 14-day accident waiting period applies — some policies cover accidents after just 2 days.
-This is where insurance genuinely pays for itself.
+Most policies cover foreign body obstruction as accident or illness.
+It's one of the most frequent pet insurance claims.
+Standard 14-day accident waiting period - some cover accidents after 2 days.
+Insurance genuinely pays for itself here.

 Red flag · Premium creep